 These signs indicate immediate saddle thrombosis in cats treatment.

-These signs of an aortic thromboembolism in kitties depend on which blocked and whether the blockage is a total or partial blockage.
+These signs of aortic thromboembolism in kitties depend on which blocked and whether the blockage is a total or partial blockage.
 If the clot moves past the saddle and enters into just one iliac artery, only the hind leg will be involved.
-If it sits right at the split, both hind legs will be affected.
+However, if it sits right at the split, both hind legs will be affected.

-Once the circulation of blood is blocked at the saddle, the rear legs grow cold and hard as the nerves and muscles swell as a result of lack of nutrients and oxygen.
+Once the circulation of blood is blocked at the saddle, the rear legs grow cold and hard as the nerves and muscles swell due to lack of nutrients and oxygen.
 The animal may both or one leg, scream in pain or cry out, and may pant or have open-mouthed breathing as well.

-The pads or nails of the back feet may appear bluish in color as a result of lack of oxygen, and the cat may show signs of shock.
-Sudden paralysis is also a common symptom with this condition.
+The pads or nails of the back feet may appear bluish due to lack of oxygen, and the cat may show signs of shock.
+Sudden paralysis is also a common symptom of this condition.

 FATE is a serious medical emergency in the cat.
 Seek immediate emergency veterinary care if your cat is showing signs of FATE.